user2695/e-commerce/README.md

 </p>

 ## Description
 This is an e-commerce app with full crud functionalities like create, read, update and delete.
-This project is built with javscript using nodejs for backend and ejs templating engine as a front end technology.
+This project is built with javascript using nodejs for backend and ejs templating engine as a front end technology.
 Please feel free to use it.

 ## Usage
 > If you want to use this project on your machine, clone it and then type the below command: